Monthly Housing & Economic Chart Pack, December 2017

 This month’s chart pack has been written by the CoreLogic Research Team.
 Also included below is a detailed overview on the key findings covered in this month’s report.

-- Dwelling values are 8.0% higher over the past year, 8.5% higher across the combined capital cities and 5.6% higher across the combined regional markets.
+- Dwelling values are 5.2% higher over the past year which is half the rate of growth in May of this year and the slowest annual rate of growth in 12 months.
+Over the past year, values are 5.5% higher across the combined capital cities and 4.2% higher across the combined regional markets.

 The recent declining trend in settled house and unit sales has starting to level in the smaller capital cities with sales continuing to decline in the larger cities

-- It is estimated that there were 299,452 settled sales of capital city dwellings over the 12 months to September 2017 with the number of settled sales -5.0% lower over the year.
+- It is estimated that there were 70,173 settled sales of dwellings nationally over the 12 months to November 2017 with 296,245 settled sales across the combined capital cities and 173,928 settled sales across regional markets.

 - Transaction volumes have fallen over the past year in Sydney, Melbourne, Brisbane and Canberra but are higher across the remaining capital cities.

-- Gross rental yields are lower than they were a year ago across all capital cities.
+- Gross rental yields are lower than they were a year ago across all capital cities except for Darwin.

 Discounting levels are falling while days on the market has risen from its recent lows

-- The level of discounting is currently lower than it was a year ago across all capital cities except Perth and Darwin
+- The level of discounting is currently lower than it was a year ago in Melbourne, Brisbane, Hobart and Canberra and unchanged in Adelaide.

-- The typical capital city dwelling is taking 43 days to sell which is lower than the 50 days it took a year ago but up from a recent low of 36 days.
+- The typical capital city dwelling is taking 41 days to sell which is marginally higher than it took a year ago but up from a recent low of 36 days in March this year.

-- The days on market figure is higher over the year in Sydney, Brisbane and Perth but lower elsewhere
+- The days on market figure is higher over the year in Sydney and Brisbane and lower elsewhere.

 The number of properties advertised for sale is lower than a year ago nationally but slightly higher across the capital cities

-- Sydney, Adelaide and Canberra are the only capital cities to currently have a greater number of new listings than they had a year ago.
+- Adelaide and Darwin are the only capital cities to currently have a greater number of new listings than they had a year ago.

-Auction clearance rates have eased from levels earlier this year
+Auction clearance rates are substantially lower than levels earlier this year

 Broader economic data also has a significant impact on housing market conditions

-- The number of dwellings approved for construction have eased from record-high levels but has seemed to of stabilised recently at levels which are well above the long-term average
+- The number of dwellings approved for construction have eased from record-high levels to above the long-term average with approvals lifting over the past three months.

 - Population growth remains at high levels however, most of the growth is occurring in NSW and Vic

-- Upgraders and investors remain the key drivers of housing demand however, investor demand is slowing and it is expected that over the coming months there will be a moderate increase in first home buyer demand
+- Upgraders and investors remain the key drivers of housing demand however, investor demand is slowing and first home buyer demand is lifting, particularly in NSW and Vic on the back of stamp duty concessions available.

 - Mortgage rates remain at low levels however, investors are typically paying 60 basis points more on their mortgage than owner occupiers.